natallzl/data310/Project2.md

 <img src="boost_wealth5.png" alt="drawing" width="700"/>

+The ROC curves for the gradient boosting model are again pretty similar to those of previous models; the model performs better and has a larger AUC for wealth 1 and 5.
+The model is not as effective at differentiating wealths 2, 3, and 4 from the others.
+Compared to the logistic regression model, we can look at the evaluative metrics and see that the gradient boosting model overall appears to have slightly improved accuracy and also outputs a slightly larger AUC for all wealths - particularly for wealths 2 and 4.

 ### Analyze all four models

 **According to the evaluation metrics, which model produced the best results?**

+According to the evaluation metrics, the gradient boosting model produced the best results.
+It had a higher accuracy across the wealth groups, and also had the larger AUC for the wealth groups.

 **Were there any discrepancies among the five wealth outcomes from your DHS survey dataset?**